-Thomas Kerkaert joined our company in August 2020 and serves as Chief Financial Officer.
+Ronald Arrington joined our company in May 2022 and serves as Chief Financial Officer.
 In this capacity, he oversees the financial actions of the Company, as well as oversight of the accounting systems, policies and financial reporting of the Company.
-Mr. Kerkaert, in a career spanning more than fifteen years, has served as a finance vice president, as well as other strategic and operational financial positions, in public and private-equity backed companies, including most recently serving as the Vice President of Finance for a business unit within Sandvik AB, a publicly owned company that provides advanced engineering equipment, tools, service and technical solutions across a range of industries.
-He brings extensive experience in strategic and business planning, acquisitions and divestitures, financial management systems, operational restructuring, and process improvement.
-Mr. Kerkaert earned his Masters degree in Accounting from the University of Arizona and is a Certified Public Accountant.
+Mr. Arrington, in a career spanning more than thirty years, has served as chief financial officer, as well as finance vice president and corporate controller for construction, retail and restaurant franchisee companies, including most recently serving as the Controller for XIT Paving and Construction.
+He brings extensive experience in operational finance, financial management systems, operational restructuring, and process improvement.
+Mr. Arrington earned his Bachelor of Business Administration from the University of Texas at Arlington and is a Certified Public Accountant.